pavankalisetti009/gitlab/doc/user/markdown.md

 [View this topic in GitLab](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/user/markdown.md#line-breaks).

-A line break is inserted (a new paragraph starts) if the previous text is ended with two newlines, like when you press <kbd>Enter</kbd> twice in a row.
+A line break is inserted (a new paragraph starts) if the previous text is ended with two newlines.
+For example, when you press <kbd>Enter</kbd> twice in a row.
 If you only use one newline (press <kbd>Enter</kbd> once), the next sentence remains part of the same paragraph.
 Use this approach if you want to keep long lines from wrapping, and keep them editable: